Global Advisory Board

 Dr Şadan Kaptanoğlu

 After graduating from the Philosophy Department of Istanbul University Faculty of Literature, Şadan Kaptanoğlu studied shipping at London City College.
-She holds an MSc degree in Shipping, Finance and Trade from Cass Business School and she holds a PhD degree from De Montfort University.
+She holds an MSc degree in Shipping, Finance and Trade from Bayes Business School and she holds a PhD degree from De Montfort University.

 After working as the Managing Director of H.I Kaptano ̆ glu Ship Management Company until January 2014, she became the chief executive officer of Kaptano ̆ glu Shipping.